theupdateframework/python-tuf/tuf/README.md

 # Optionally set the expiration date of the timestamp role.
 By default, roles are set to expire
 # as follows:  root(1 year), targets(3 months), snapshot(1 week), timestamp(1 day).
->>> repository.timestamp.expiration = datetime.datetime(2014, 10, 28, 12, 08)
+>>> repository.timestamp.expiration = datetime.datetime(2014, 10, 28, 12, 8)

 # Metadata files may also be compressed.
-Only "gz" is currently supported.
+Only "gz" (gzip) is currently supported.
 >>> repository.targets.compressions = ["gz"]
 >>> repository.snapshot.compressions = ["gz"]